 “OK, so how do you know he’s bleeding from the mouth area?” the operator asked.

 There was no walking back on that one.

 According to court documents, Brian told the Floyds that his father was not moving or breathing, which confused them because he had also told them he couldn’t enter the bedroom.

 The Floyds noted that Brian was wearing a different shirt when he came back to pick up Chris.

 Low-profile release?
 A jury convicted Brian Vaughn in 1999, and a judge sentenced him to 33 years in the Institutional Division of the Texas Department of Corrections.

 Brian was housed at the Hamilton Unit in Bryan, Texas, as well as the Ramsey I prison.

-As of 2016, he was still in prison, according to the Inside Prison website.
+As of 2016, he was still incarcerated, according to the Inside Prison website.

 He became eligible for parole in 2017 — and it looks as though he won it.
 Inmate lookup websites for Texas have no listing for a Brian Leslie Vaughn anymore.

 What could have been.
-Online searches for media coverage of his release turned up nothing.
+I searched online for any media coverage related to his release, but nothing turned up.
 Brian would be 35 today, not old, but past his prime in his sport.